Skip to contents

 Here is how the 24-hour version of the example would look.
 A few rows of the result table are printed at significant portions of the day: at the beginning, just after midnight, when it is dark and there is no mass accumulation; at dawn, when the rate of mass accumulation first becomes non-zero; at noon, when the flux Q is highest; at dusk, when the rate of mass accumulation again drops to zero; and at the end of the simulation, when the final leaf and root mass are known.

-As noted above, the values in the result for doy and hour are nonsensical in the context of this example and so we have filtered them out (along with ncalls, which is not of particular interest).
-And the values in the time column should be interpreted as the number of elapsed seconds from solar midnight (not the number of (fractional) days that have elapsed since midnight at the start of December 31, which is the correct interpretation in a “normal” BioCro simulation).
+Note that the tabular result showed below omits some columns from the result, such as ncalls, which is not of particular interest here.
+And the values in the time column should be interpreted as the number of elapsed seconds from solar midnight (not the number of (fractional) hours that have elapsed since midnight at the start of January 1, which is the correct interpretation in a “normal” BioCro simulation).

 times <- 0:(3600 * 24) # seconds